 What Is Gouda Cheese?

-The traditional Gouda cheese is made in the Netherlands.
+The traditional Gouda cheese is made in the Netherlands, which explains why Gouda cheese is also prevalent in Dutch cuisine.
 Gouda cheese first appeared in the year 1184, and it is considered one of the oldest cheeses still in existence today.

 Surprisingly, Gouda cheese does not originate in Gouda – a city of Noord-Holland, but it is traded there.
 These days, the old-fashioned cheese (Boerenkaas) is still made by 300 Dutch farmers using unpasteurized milk.
 Most other Gouda cheese is produced industrially.